N2CON TECHNOLOGY

 Common failure modes

 • Poor integration: MDR requires replacing your existing tools with their proprietary platform, creating migration costs and vendor lock-in.
+The best MDR providers work with your existing toolset.

 • Opaque reporting: you get raw alert counts but no context on what happened, why it mattered, or what was done about it.
+Reporting should tell a story: what was detected, what was done, and what should change.

 What to look for in an MDR provider